cedlemo/blingbling/README.md

 #####tex_box
 The blingbling.text_box are widget like Awesome textbox but with more parameters.
 * background_color the color used to fill the background
-* background_text_color a background color that will be set between the background and the text
+* text_background_color a background color that will be set between the background and the text
 * h_margin v_margin margin between the text background and the wibox
 * rounded_size the size for rounded corners : this can be a number that applies for all corners or a table of 4 values { upper left, upper right, lower right, lower left }
 * text_color, font, font_size

 #####tagslist
 This object is an adaptation of the taglist object from awesome.
 Tags are blingbling.text_box.
 Users can provide a style for the tags as the last argument.
 The style must be a table with the 4 keys corresponding to the states of a tag (normal, focus, urgent, occupied).
-Each value of this keys are tables with style paramaters of text_box widget. (width, height, h_margin, v_margin, background_color, background_text_color, rounded_size, text_color, font_size, font.
+Each value of this keys are tables with style paramaters of text_box widget. (width, height, h_margin, v_margin, background_color, text_background_color, rounded_size, text_color, font_size, font.

 Just replace the line